Why Fans Think True Thompson Accidentally Revealed the Name of Kylie Jenner's Baby Boy - E! Online

 "I could be completely off," the vlogger said.
 "It could be Sunny.
 But I don't know, I'm kind of feeling Snowy."

 Some followers seemed to agree with the theory.
 "Snow & Stormi make sense," one commenter wrote.
 Together they are their own little snowstorm."
-Added another, "Snow ‘snow' makes so much [sense] to me…starting with the letter S like Stormi."
+Added another, "Snow 'snowy' makes so much [sense] to me…starting with the letter S like Stormi."

 Others, however, weren't convinced.
-"Ngl I think True just wanted his name to be snow," a social media user wrote.
+"Ngl I think True just wanted his name to be Snowy," a social media user wrote.
 Chimed in another, "It's def not Snowy."

 Of course, Kylie and Travis are the ones who know the name for sure.
 However, the makeup mogul and the rapper have been keeping the moniker a secret ever since they revealed in March that they were changing it from his original name Wolf.
-Although, Kylie recently shared they haven't legally changed the name yet.
+Although, Kylie recently shared they haven't legally switched the name yet.

 "We're just not ready to share yet," she said on an episode of The Late Late Show earlier this month.
 "You know, Travis…one day he'll be like 'Ooh, this seems kind of cool' and change it again.
 So, we're just not officially probably going to change it until maybe…"